PostgREST/postgrest-docs/docs/references/api/resource_embedding.rst

 One-to-one relationships
 ========================

-One-to-one relationships are detected when:
+One-to-one relationships are detected in two ways.

-- The foreign key has a unique constraint.
+- When the foreign key has a unique constraint.

 .. code-block:: postgresql